StopWaste at School

 School Program Overview

-StopWaste supports students and staff to ensure that edible food isn’t wasted through a food share and donation program.
-The K-12 Smart Cafeteria Initiative allows students to share uneaten sealed food or unbitten whole fruit in the school cafeteria by establishing food share tables, then donating surplus food at the end of meal service to feed people in need.
+StopWaste supports students and staff to ensure that edible surplus school food doesn’t go to waste by establishing food share and donation programs in coordination with the Alameda County Department of Environmental Health.
+The K-12 Smart Cafeteria Initiative allows students to share uneaten sealed food or unbitten whole fruit in the school cafeteria by establishing food share tables for students at school, then donating surplus food at the end of meal service to feed people in need.
+Between 2018-2020, StopWaste assisted in the recovery of over 100,000 pounds of school food for donation from Oakland Unified and Livermore Valley Joint Unified School Districts as part of a Food Waste Prevention and Rescue Grant from CalRecycle, in partnership with Alameda County’s Food Recovery Project: a food recovery and redistribution program managed in partnership with the Deputy Sheriff’s Activities League and ALL IN Alameda County.

 - School Food Share Educational Video Series